-Daily standup meetings, also known as daily scrum meetings, are a common practice in Agile project management methodologies, particularly Scrum.
+Daily standup meetings, or daily scrum meetings, are a common practice in Agile project management methodologies, particularly Scrum.

 These meetings are short, typically lasting 15 minutes, and are held standing up to encourage brevity.

-The primary purpose of a daily standup meeting is to ensure every team member is aligned with the project’s goals, common roadblocks are overcome, and to identify any potential roadblocks early.
+The primary purpose of a daily standup meeting is to ensure that every team member is aligned with the project’s goals, that common roadblocks are overcome, and that potential roadblocks are identified early.

 Special Offer – Course Packs Only $10.00 Each